Initial Sounds and Explain Everything

 This is an example of our one minute phonics task.
 The children will be given different consonant clusters, vowel teams, split digraphs and word endings to create new words.
 They must choose beginning sounds and match them to the final sounds to create as many words as they can in one minute.

-This is a fantastic resource that allows your children to develop knowledge and understanding of poems as well as work on different sounds in phonics.
+This is a fantastic resource that allows your children to develop knowledge and understanding of ‘igh’ words through video clips.

 This is a wonderful resource that allows your children to work on a variety of blends to develop their word recognition.